Comfort & Use

 Good Fit –> Comfort –> Easy Acceptance

-The Field Guard is easily accepted by most dogs because it is engineered for comfort.
+A well fitted Field Guard is easily accepted by most dogs because it is engineered for comfort:

 - It doesn’t touch the dog’s face or nose.

 - Enough room for the dog to open his mouth and pant.

 - Air circulation all around the dog’s face